2026 Mulan International Film Festival Rules and Regulations

 4. Submission to the Fountainhead Programme

-This programme recognizes filmmaking achievement through presentation of balloted Audience Awards, including one CAD$1,000 cash award for feature-length film, and one CAD$300 cash award for short film.
+This programme recognizes filmmaking achievement through presentation of balloted Audience Awards, including one CAD$2,000 cash award for feature-length film, and one CAD$500 cash award for short film.
 The Audience Awards go directly to the director(s) of the film.

-New in 2023, the final selection committee will vote on and present the Best New Director award to the director of a feature film, and the Jury Prize for Best Short Film to the director of a short film.
-The directors will receive CAD$1,000 and $300 cash, respectively.
+The jury will vote and present the Best New Director award to the director of a feature film, and the Award for Excellence in Artistic Exploration to the director of a short film.
+The directors will receive CAD$2,000 and CAD$500 cash, respectively.

 A standard screening fee of CAD$300 for a feature-length film and a standard screening fee of CAD$75 for a short film will be paid to the copyright owner of the film after the screening concludes.
 MulanIFF will discuss with the copyright owner to pay additional screening fees if more than one screening will need to be booked.